 Through ESOPs and similar means for empowering corporate workers and customers, more people could legitimately acquire ownership of the growth of capital without taking from those who own existing assets.
 These new owners would be able to get income from capital as a supplement to their wage incomes.

 Under “Justice-Based Management SM,” employees would supplement their fixed wages or salaries with monthly and annual bonuses, stock and dividends — all generated out of profits.
 Each employee could automatically earn and accumulate property while working in a participatory corporate culture, thus gaining a direct, personal interest in the success and profitability of his or her employer company.

 Justice-Based Leadership (JBL) is a philosophy that aligns individual and group values, mission, actions, structures, and systems around a shared understanding of, and adherence to, clearly defined and universal principles of social justice and economic justice.
 It guides the development and operation of an individual business or organization, as well as of a larger economic or political system.

 Justice-based leaders seek to promote a culture that develops, enriches and empowers each member of the group and thereby strengthens the whole.
 Justice-based leadership drives a dynamic process that seeks constantly to create structures, systems and institutions that decentralize power, and that teach, empower and inspire every person to become a justice-based leader.

-JBMSM promotes a company’s long-term profitability within the global marketplace by enabling all worker-owners to serve and provide higher value to the customer.
-JBMSM connects every worker’s self-interest to the bottom-line and long-term success of the company.
+JBM promotes a company’s long-term profitability within the global marketplace by enabling all worker-owners to serve and provide higher value to the customer.
+JBM connects every worker’s self-interest to the bottom-line and long-term success of the company.

 These articulated values provide the foundation for enhancing the productiveness of workers and company profitability, and include such structures as employee-monitored economic incentive programs, participation and governance structures, two-way communications and accountability systems, conflict management systems and future planning and renewal programs.